xenit-eu/alfresco-health-processor/docs/indexing/threshold-indexer-mermaid-diagram.md

     par Fetch TxnIDs
         loop while not stopped
-            ThresholdIndexingStrategyTransactionIdFetcher->>SearchTrackingComponent: Fetch a preconfigured amount of transaction IDs for each worker.
+            ThresholdIndexingStrategyTransactionIdFetcher->>dataSource (through JdbcTemplate): Fetch a preconfigured amount of transaction IDs for each worker. dataSource (through JdbcTemplate)-->>ThresholdIndexingStrategyTransactionIdFetcher: transaction IDs
-            SearchTrackingComponent-->>ThresholdIndexingStrategyTransactionIdFetcher: transaction IDs
             ThresholdIndexingStrategyTransactionIdFetcher->>ThresholdIndexingStrategyTransactionIdFetcher: Stop if no transaction IDs are received.
 Otherwise, divide the transaction IDs for the workers. loop foreach worker
                 ThresholdIndexingStrategyTransactionIdFetcher->>Shared queue B: Queue batch of transaction IDs.